twse/random-stuff/README.md

 * [Mobile platforms](https://drive.google.com/uc?id=1VRSVtj_AxrrD-jaKYhk5xZ1S-g_MauvJ&export=download)
 * [Game consoles](https://drive.google.com/uc?id=1JJZ9qHIFXxyQTBJTFfX120Z3rIS5pBbb&export=download)

-### Modifying the Perl or Python script to add entries whose notes are not qualified for inclusion in the Mozilla credits list
-The script is called check-names and is located in the `credits` directory in the `mozilla/community-data` repository.
-* To modify the Perl script, you see the line saying next if $notes ne, change it to N, Non Qual or Not enough evidence yourself.
-* To modify the Python script, you see the line saying if row[-2], change it to N, Non Qual or Not enough evidence yourself.

 ## Mozilla credits list module info
 * **Description:** Shows a list of all those who contributed to Mozilla.
 The original list was created in August 1999.
 * **Owners:** Ram Dayal Vaishnav (2017-present – GIT), Mohammad Shahbaz Alam (2019-present – GIT)